Tennessee Titans vs. Cincinnati Bengals NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 Bengals stats and trends

-- Cincinnati has played 17 games, with 11 wins against the spread.

-- The Bengals have always covered the spread this season when underdogs by 3 points or more in six chances.
+- This year, the Bengals have won against the spread in each of their six games as an underdog of 3 points or more.

-- Cincinnati has hit the over in 44.4% of its opportunities this season (eight times over 18 games with a set point total).
+- Cincinnati's games this year have hit the over on eight of 18 set point totals (44.4%).

-- Cincinnati is 9-5 against the spread and 9-4 overall in games when it records more than 20.8 points.
+- Cincinnati is 9-5 against the spread and 9-4 overall when the team scores more than 20.8 points.

-- When Cincinnati picks up more than 329.8 yards, the team is 6-5 against the spread and 7-4 overall.
+- When Cincinnati amasses more than 329.8 yards, the team is 6-5 against the spread and 7-4 overall.

-- The Bengals have turned the ball over 21 times, one fewer times than the Titans have forced turnovers (22).
+- This season the Bengals have 21 turnovers, one fewer than the Titans have takeaways (22).

 Home and road insights

-- Tennessee is 6-3 against the spread, and 7-2 overall, at home this year.

-- At home, as 3-point favorites or greater, the Titans are 3-3 ATS.
+- As 3-point favorites or greater at home, the Titans are 3-3 ATS.

-- Tennessee has gone over the total twice in nine home games this season.

 - Cincinnati is 7-2 against the spread, and 6-3 overall, in away games.

-- The Bengals have one win ATS (1-1) on the road as 3-point underdogs or more.
+- The Bengals have one win ATS (1-1) away from home as 3-point underdogs or more.

-- This season, in nine away games, Cincinnati has hit the over twice.
+- This season, in nine road games, Cincinnati has hit the over twice.

 Powered by Data Skrive.